An Extension of the Non-Inferior Set Estimation Algorithm for Many Objectives: Introduction

-The main contributions of this paper are then (1) a deep investigation of the weighted method and of the NISE algorithm, raising necessary and sufficient conditions supported by theoretical demonstrations and geometrical properties of the involved methods; (2) the proposition and experimental validation of a novel procedure to find the next weight vector in the weighted method, admitting two or more objectives.
-Therefore, MONISE produces consistent behaviour when two or more conflicting objectives are being considered, and demonstrates to be a scalable proposal when the number of objectives significantly increases.
+Before presenting and experimentally validating MONISE, we perform an investigation of the weighted sum method and of the NISE algorithm.
+After presenting our proposal, we will demonstrate that MONISE produces consistent behaviour when two or more conflicting objectives are considered, and represents a scalable proposal when the number of objectives significantly increases.

-This work is organized as follows: Section \ref{sec:def} formally describes the main concepts of multi-objective optimization; Section \ref{sec:weighted_problem} deals with the weighted problem and its main properties; Section \ref{sec:nise} delineates the Non-Inferior Set Estimation adaptive algorithm, evidencing its dynamics and properties; Section \ref{sec:monise} presents our extension of NISE for higher dimensions, its dynamics, properties and main distinctions when compared to the original NISE; Section \ref{sec:experiments} is devoted to the description of some experiments toward validating MONISE and assessing its potential for many-objective optimization; Section \ref{sec:conclusion} summarizes the work with an analytical view of the findings, also including future perspectives of the research.
+This work is organized as follows: Section \ref{sec:def} formally describes the main concepts of multi-objective optimization; Section \ref{ssec:weighted_problem} deals with the weighted sum method and its main properties; Section \ref{ssec:nise} delineates the Non-Inferior Set Estimation adaptive algorithm, and Section \ref{ssec:moo:nise_disc} evidences NISE characteristics and properties; Section \ref{sec:monise} presents our extension of NISE for many objectives (denoted MONISE), its characteristics, properties and main distinctions when compared with the original NISE; Section \ref{sec:experiments} is devoted to the description of some experiments toward validating MONISE and assessing its potential for multi-objective optimization, specially for a large number of objectives; Section \ref{sec:conclusion} summarizes the work with an analytical view of the findings, also including future perspectives of the research.
+Looking for a more fluent reading, all the proofs of pertinent theorems are left as Appendices A to D.